-If you’re like more than two-thirds of U.S. employers who offer some type of wellbeing benefit alongside your health plans, communicating wellbeing and employee benefits during open enrollment should go hand-in-hand.
-Yet many employers hesitate to do so because of long hours, excessively busy schedules and additional stress related to ensuring a positive employee experience during open enrollment.
+If you’re an employer who offers some type of wellbeing benefit alongside your health plans, communicating wellbeing and employee benefits during open enrollment should go hand-in-hand.
 Whether or not wellbeing programs are communicated during open enrollment can have implications.

 Being clear about your program goals and leadership mandates around a wellbeing program will help you determine the most appropriate plan of action.
 There could be multiple reasons you offer a wellbeing program, and open enrollment provides the opportunity to use key messaging to meet those goals.